Trendix-Creative-Apps/Grid-Square/README.md

 # Grid-Square
 Simple and Adaptative Square Grid System.
-Writen in LESS and Javascript
+Written in LESS and Javascript